 We first came across Anderlecht back in People On The Pitch #1, with the infamous visit of Aston Villa to the then Emile Versé Stadium in 1982.
 Like with their Dutch, German and French neighbours, supporter mischief had no doubt been progressively observed through traveling British support at games such as this.

-Just over a year after the Villa game (a European Cup semi-final defeat on aggregate), Anderlecht cemented their place as one of Europe’s top clubs by beating Benfica in the 1983 UEFA Cup final, graduating from Cup Winner’s Cup wins in ’76 and ’78.
-We shall take this moment to lament the loss of the Cup Winners Cup, which was a great competition in our eyes and can also be celebrated for having the word “cup” in it’s name twice (and also shares an acronym with another great institution of our time).
+Just over a year after the Villa game referenced above (a European Cup semi-final defeat on aggregate), Anderlecht cemented their place as one of Europe’s top clubs by beating Benfica in the 1983 UEFA Cup final, graduating from Cup Winner’s Cup wins in 76 and 78.
+We shall take this moment to lament the loss of the Cup Winners Cup, which was a great competition and can also be celebrated for having the word “cup” in it’s name twice (and also shares an acronym with another great institution of our time).
 On the other hand, it would obviously be ruined by now anyway so maybe it’s better off left in our memories.

 Anderlecht supporters celebrate at the conclusion of the 1983 UEFA Cup Final.